 Infections and nutrition

-Poor nutritional status and low immunity increases the chances of getting common infections such as flu, typhoid, malaria, tuberculosis etc. On suffering from an infection, a person loses appetite and eats less food.1
+Poor nutritional status and low immunity increases the chances of getting common infections.
+On suffering from an infection, a person loses appetite and eats less food.1

 Lesser food intake can lower immunity which can, in turn, increase chances of re-infections.1